Clemson–Georgia Tech football rivalry

 The Clemson–Georgia Tech football rivalry is an American college football rivalry between the Clemson Tigers football team of Clemson University and Georgia Tech Yellow Jackets football team of Georgia Tech.
 Both schools are members of the Atlantic Coast Conference.
-Since conference expansion in 2005, Clemson represents the Atlantic Division while Georgia Tech plays in the Coastal Division, and they are official cross-divisional rivals which play every year.
+Since conference expansion in 2005, Clemson represents the Atlantic Division while Georgia Tech plays in the Coastal Division, and they are cross-divisional rivals which play every year.
+However, with the abolishment of divisions in 2023, and the ACC's scheduling formula, the two sides will see each other less.

-Clemson won the first four games of the rivalry, but Georgia Tech leads the all-time series 51–32–2.
+Clemson won the first four games of the rivalry, but Georgia Tech leads the all-time series 51–36–2.
 There have been two lengthy win streaks, as the Yellow Jackets went 15–0 against Clemson from 1908 to 1934 and 10–0 against Clemson from 1953 to 1968.
 Football legend John Heisman coached both teams and went undefeated in the rivalry.
 Heisman coached (and won) two games for Clemson against Georgia Tech before switching sides and going 12–0–1 for Georgia Tech against Clemson.
 From 1902 to 1973, all games were played in Atlanta near the campus of Georgia Tech.
-The home-and-home ACC series has been hotly contested at 21–17 (in favor of Clemson) since it began in 1983.
+The home-and-home ACC series has been hotly contested at 23–17 (in favor of Clemson) since it began in 1983.
 The rivalry was played twice in a single year when Georgia Tech defeated Clemson in September 2009 and repeated the feat when they faced off again in the 2009 ACC Championship Game three months later.

 The rivals have seen large and similar amounts of high-level success, as Georgia Tech claims four national championships (1917, 1928, 1954, 1990) and Clemson three (1981, 2016, 2018).
 Moreover, Georgia Tech (25–19) and Clemson (24–20) have each played in 44 bowl games, while Clemson and Georgia Tech have 744 and 735 all-time wins, respectively, as of the conclusion of the 2018 season.

 These two ACC members also coincidentally have more of a science, technology, engineering, and mathematics focus than their sibling flagship university state schools from the SEC — with which they also have intense rivalries: Georgia Tech's Clean, Old-Fashioned Hate rivalry with the Georgia Bulldogs, and Clemson's Palmetto Bowl game against the South Carolina Gamecocks.